ethersphere/SWIPs/SWIPs/swip-reward-investors.md

 - Node operators sell BZZ to pay for electricity and hardware.
 - [Investors](https://cryptorank.io/ico/swarm) may like to cash out their investment.

 Swarm had historically ignored the economics of BZZ because it was more important to get the technology to work.
-Now that the technology is on the cusp of working, investors should be rewarded.
+Now that the technology is on the cusp of working, we have an opportunity to revamp the economics.

 One purpose of the BZZ token was to [reward early adopters](https://blog.ethswarm.org/foundation/2021/swarm-is-airdropping-1000000-bzz/).
 By this metric, BZZ is a failure.
 Sold to the public for 1.92 DAI on June 2021, the token is worth about 0.5 DAI as of Mar 2024.
-Investors deserve a return on investment.
-If the price of BZZ could be linked to network usage then investors would be incentivized to promote the network.
+Early contributors and investors deserve a return on investment.
+If the price of BZZ could be better linked to network usage then this would benefit practically all project participants.

 It's not an apples-to-apples comparison, but Filecoin has a market cap of about 4.5 billion while BZZ is only 34 million (Mar 2024).
 That's a difference of more than two orders of magnitude.